 Remember that these aren’t old people.
 And they’re not people who joined the study because they already had problems.
 They’re young, healthy people.
 These results suggest that air pollution is taking a toll on our bodies, even if we are still mostly healthy.

 3. The benefits were detectable within 48 hours

 These students’ biomarkers of inflammation changed in just two days.
-Air pollution has long-term effects like cancer, but it also has short-term effects like blood inflammation and vein constriction (which probably help cause those long-term problems).
+Air pollution has long-term effects like cancer, but it also has short-term effects like inflammation and blood pressure (which probably help cause those long-term problems).
 And because these results are compared to people who received a fake purifier, they cannot be explained by a placebo effect.